-Stock programs and supply chains are being reviewed.
-Cost, reliability, quality, resilience, customer service,… it all came at once high on the agenda of many industrial players.
-The real value of certain technologies have come to the surface at a faster pace.
-And, at the same time the challenges in their adoption.
+Stock programmes and supply chains are being reviewed.
+The issues of cost, reliability, quality, resilience, customer service, and more, suddenly featured prominently on the agendas of many industrial stakeholders.
+The real value of certain technologies has rapidly become very apparent, as have the challenges related to their adoption.

-Existing courses on design, engineering and management related to production and manufacturing do not systematically deliver the necessary skills and knowledge for an effective deployment of AM technologies.
-New or optimized education programmes are necessary to address the current skill gap and barriers to AM adoption and exploitation.
-Schools, universities and many other learning initiatives should be up-to-date and this requires close collaboration.
-Orientation and reorientation of students and employees can only work well when industrial companies work closely together with education programme providers.
+Existing design, engineering and management courses in the fields of production and manufacturing do not systematically deliver the necessary skills and knowledge for effectively deploying AM technologies.
+New or optimized education programmes are necessary to address the current skill gap as well as barriers to AM adoption and exploitation.
+Schools, universities and many other learning initiatives should offer up-to-date programmes, and achieving this requires close collaboration.
+Orientation and reorientation of students and employees can only deliver satisfactory results when industrial companies work closely together with education programme providers.

-With the contest ‘Additive is Addictive’ we aim for connection between different stakeholders.
-We believe the projects within the contest can serve as useful collaborative learning experiences for AM education.
-At the same time, the contest or course (depending on how you look at it) demonstrates the potential of AM technologies as innovative environment.
+With the ‘Additive is Addictive’ competition, we aim to create connections between different stakeholders.
+We believe the projects conducted within the framework of the competition can serve as useful collaborative learning experiences for AM education.
+At the same time, the competition or course (depending on how you look at it) demonstrates the potential of AM technologies as forming part of an innovative environment.

 Want to get some AM inspiration?
-Have a look at part 3 of the Additive is Addictive online movies!
+Take a look at part 3 in our Additive is Addictive online videos!